 We flew from Cape Town to Amsterdam to Chicago.
 A looooong day of flying but it was definitely worth it! 🙂 The end of a perfect trip to South Africa!

 If you have any questions, let me know!
 I absolutely love vacation planning and South Africa was just such an amazing place to visit.

-We rarely want to go back to places we’ve been because there’s just so many places to see but I’d be surprised if we don’t go back to South Africa!
+We rarely want to go back to places we’ve been because there’s just so many places to see but I’d be surprised if we don’t go back for another trip to South Africa!
 There’s so much to see and do and we really had the best time.
 My husband and I got to know each other in Kenya and it was incredibly fun to get ourselves back to Africa!
 (Update 2020: I got to go back to Africa when I went to Ghana as an SLP volunteer!)

 Thanks for reading!